-To generate our training, testing, and validation data, we first take out the first 10 of the 120 total tracks in the dataset.
-We then split each of the 10 by taking the first 80\% of the data as training data, the next 10\% of the data as validation data, and the remaining 10\% as the testing data.
-This results in a total dataset size of 15.5 GB.

-Using the hyperparameters listed in \autoref{sec:experiments}, the lowest average test loss of $2.49 \cdot 10^{-3}$ was achieved from SHRED with a one-layer SINDy-Loss GRU encoder and a one-layer MLP decoder with a model size of 151.86MB. \autoref{fig:planetswe_full} shows the output of the best model on the test set.
-The top 12 best performing T-SHRED models are shown in \autoref{fig:scatter}.
-The best performing T-SHRED model was one-layer SINDy-Attention transformer encoder and a one-layer CNN decoder with an average test loss of $3.58 \cdot 10^{-3}$ and a model size of 452.52MB.

-For the second experiment, we obtain a final average test loss of $7.38 \cdot 10^{-3}$ with a model size of 28.51MB.
-The SINDy-Attention coefficients for one of the seeds resulted in the following set of ODEs in the latent space for the encoder layers $L_i$ and heads $H_j$:
+\ay{The lowest average RMSE on the test split of $5.85 \cdot 10^{-2}$ ($\pm\ 1.32 \cdot 10^{-3}$) was achieved from SHRED with a GRU encoder and an MLP decoder with a model size of 31.50 MB.
+The best performing T-SHRED model was a SINDy-Attention transformer encoder and an MLP decoder with an average RMSE on the test split of $7.26 \cdot 10^{-2}$ ($\pm\ 2.00 \cdot 10^{-4}$) and a model size of 31.62 MB.
+A comparison of 100 steps of forecasting between SHRED and T-SHRED is presented in \autoref{fig:planetswe_forecast}.
+The SINDy-Attention coefficients for one of the seeds resulted in the following set of ODEs in the latent space for the SINDy-Attention layer $L$ and heads $H_j$:}